interviewnotes/interviewnotes.github.io/system-design/tiny-url.md

 ** String getLongUrl(String tinyUrl);

 #### Architecture
-* Consumer sends a request, getTinyUrl (say based on REST), to the webapp
+* Consumer sends a getTinyURL request, say based on REST, to the webapp
 * Request is forwarded to a load balancer
-* Load Balancer forwards the request to one of the worker services
+* Load Balancer forwards the request to one of the tinyURL services
-* Worker service generates the tinyUrl and persists it in the database
+* tinyURL service generates the tinyURL and persists it in the database
-* The generated tinyUrl is cached (common to all worker services)
+* The generated tinyUrl is cached (centralized to all tinyURL services)
 * The generated tinyUrl is returned to the consumer

 #### Calculations